njadid/asynch_py/docs/c_api.rst

 -  Return value

--  The current end value of the simulation time of the *asynchsolver* object.
+-  The current end value of the simulation time of the AsynchSolver object.

 This routine returns the value of *maxtime*, as defined in Section [sec: model type and maxtime].